maxiattiogbe/ineed/README.md

 ## Description

-A simple social media website that allows university students to easily exchange items with each other on campus.
+A simple social media website that allows university students to easily exchange items with each other to get what they need on campus.

 ## External Packages